Coolcate Logo

 One important departure from reality was TV Nucky’s dealings with organized crime figures.
 There were no real-life turf wars in Atlantic City, and Johnson was not nearly as ruthless as Thompson.
 Instead, he was happy to rule over his Boardwalk Empire with a velvet hammer.
 He enjoyed a lavish lifestyle of luxury afforded him by his position of political power, and he did not need to go toe-to-toe with the criminal underground.
 He already held enough political and financial power.
 His income from illegal activities alone was estimated at over a half million dollars per year (over $7 million in 2019 dollars).
 And when Nucky Johnson was happy, everyone around him was happy.
 He supported the poor through charities, and he spread the wealth whenever he could.

 The fictional Nucky killed people or ordered them to be killed to serve his arcane purposes.
 Murder plays well in dramas, so it was necessary to have the Buscemi character commit murder, especially during his scuffles with organized crime figures.
 The real Nucky was never known to have killed anyone, but he definitely took vice to a new level.
 At the height of his power, Nucky Johnson occupied a suite of rooms on the ninth floor of the Atlantic City Ritz Carlton Hotel.
 He hosted many lavish parties there, earning him the name ‘Czar of the Ritz.’
 Johnson never needed to resort to intimidation, extortion or violence to advance his Boardwalk Empire.
-He was beloved by his peers and all the locals because he shared the wealth and was generous to those who worked with him and under him.
+Beloved by his peers and all the locals, Nucky shared the wealth with those who worked with him and under him.

 The Racketeer